ANSSI-FR/Open-ISO7816-Stack/CONTRIBUTING.md

 $ make test
 ```

-You can obtain a code coverage report by using the following make instruction (after having the the tests with the previous command) :
+You can obtain a code coverage report by using the following make instruction (after having run the the tests with the previous command) :
 ``` shell
 $ make report
 ```
 A report in an HTML format is then available in the *tests/cov* directory.

-note : for the tests the specified gcc and gcov versions are gcc-7 and gcov-7.
+NOTE: for the tests the specified gcc and gcov versions are gcc-7 and gcov-7.
 Seems to be compatibility problems with gcc-9 and gcov-9.
 Still needs to be tested for gcc-8 and gcov-8.

 ### On-target debugging